TaoK/PoorMansTSqlFormatter/README.txt

 	without WITH are considered to be arguments to a function.

 Known Issues / Todo:
- - Parsing of DML WITH clauses, for better formatting
+ - Parsing of DDL WITH clauses, for better formatting
  - Handling SQL Server 2008 "MERGE" statements: http://technet.microsoft.com/en-us/library/bb510625.aspx
- - Handling SQL Server 2008 "OUTPUT" clauses: http://msdn.microsoft.com/en-us/library/ms177564.aspx
+ - Handling SQL Server 2005 "OUTPUT" clauses: http://msdn.microsoft.com/en-us/library/ms177564.aspx
    - Esp.
 INSERT INTO ...
 OUTPUT ...
 SELECT ...
 FROM
  - Handling of DDL Triggers (eg "FOR LOGON")
  - Formatting/indenting of ranking functions
  - FxCop checking
+ - And other stuff that is tracked in the GitHub issues list

 Longer-term enhancements / additions:
  - Keyword consistency correction feature (eg LEFT OUTER JOIN -> LEFT JOIN)